Chuck Roast Burnt Ends

 Put the cubes into a bowl or gallon size plastic bag (for easy clean up, of course).

-Add 1/4 cup olive oil, 1 cup brown sugar, and half cup BBQ seasoning (or any seasoning blend of choice).
+Add 1/4 cup olive oil, 1 cup brown sugar, and half cup BBQ seasoning (or any seasoning blend of choice), kosher salt, and pepper.

 ingredients for burnt end marinade